grange85/ahfow-www/_posts/2006/2006-11-20-dean-wareham-interview-and-more-album-info.markdown

 tags: []
 ---
 <p>There's a short <a href="http://web.archive.org/web/20080706170127/http://www.pitchforkmedia.com/article/news/39777/Dean_Wareham_Talks_Dean_and_Britta_Album_Galaxie_50">Dean Wareham interview on Pitchfork</a>, mostly about next years new album Back Numbers but it also touches on Luna and speculates about a Galaxie 500 reunion.</p>
-<p>The full tracklisting for the forthcoming album is included and can also be found <a href="/database/release/back-numbers/">on this very website</a>.</p>
+<p>The full tracklisting for the forthcoming album is included and can also be found on this very website.</p>